spacecowboy/NotePad/app/FAQ.md

 A: It's a useless button.
 Notes are saved when they are closed or when the screen goes dark.
 Learn to trust it.

+**Q: what files can I save?**

+The app can save 2 kinds of files:

+* ORG files, used for SD card synchronization.
+  * They are saved in a subfolder of `/storage/emulated/0/Android/data/`
+  * they will be visible to your file manager app, if you want to manually edit them
+* JSON files, for the backup-restore functionality
+  * you can save these wherever you want

+If you are not satisfied, [open an issue](https://github.com/spacecowboy/NotePad/issues/new/choose) and recommend a behavior.

 **Q: Why are the files saved there?**

 A: Newer Android versions limit what we can do when working with files.
 See https://github.com/spacecowboy/NotePad/issues/454